Danielsmithitguy/Learn_command_line_exercises/chapter_6/Readme.md

-What's in the tmp directory?
+#What's in the tmp directory?
-ls -lr shows me that I have a test.md file somewher while ls -1R gives me
+ls -lr shows me that I have a test.md file somewhere
+#while ls -1R gives me
 Readme.md
 tmp